marijnh/Eloquent-JavaScript/12_language.md

   }

   // Since undefined does not exist in Egg, we return false,
-  // for lack of a meaningful result. return false;
+  // for lack of a meaningful result return false;
 };
 ```